alemart/surgescript/docs/tutorials/tags.md

 Tags
 ====

 You may tag objects with as many tags as you want.
-Tags are a way of attributing categories to different objects.
+Tags are a way of attributing categories to objects.

 Syntax
 ------